yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 [Search for your name, address or phone number](https://neighbor.report/), and then [remove the report](https://neighbor.report/remove).
 You will need to verify the opt-out request via email.

 ### ☠ 💐 Nuwber
 [Find your information](https://nuwber.com/).
 Try to opt out on the [removal form](https://nuwber.com/removal/link).
+Try "filter by state" to isolate the "person" URL you need.
+Don’t bother trying to get a full report; it’ll just waste your time with multiple steps and deceptive design trying to get you to pay for a subscription.
 If the URL you generate doesn't work in the form or you run across other problems, take a screenshot of your results and send them to <support@nuwber.com>, asking them to opt you out.

 ### ☠ PeekYou
-[Find your information here](https://www.peekyou.com/), and then [opt out](https://www.peekyou.com/about/contact/optout).
-You will need the letters at the end of your profile’s URL in the &quot;unique ID&quot; field.
+Look for [your information](https://www.peekyou.com) and [opt out](https://www.peekyou.com/about/contact/optout).
+You will need the letters at the end of your profile’s URL in the "unique ID" field.
 Make sure to check "remove my entire listing."
-You can also remove your information from the sites that it says it has aggregated information from.
+If you cannot find a unique ID, it’s possible PeekYou doesn’t have a separate profile for you.
+You can remove your information from the people search sites that it says it has aggregated information from by finding the instructions under the name of each site in this list.

 ### PeopleByName
 [Look up your name](https://www.peoplebyname.com/people).
 Or, you can fill in your name in the URL like this: https://www.peoplebyname.com/people/[Last_Name]/[First_Name].
 Opt out [for each record](https://www.peoplebyname.com/remove.php).